singhsa5/singhsa5/README.md

 ## About Me 🚀

-I'm a passionate Packaging Research & Development Engineer with experience in **[technologies you're proficient in]**.
+I'm a passionate Packaging Research & Development Engineer at Intel with experience in **[technologies you're proficient in]**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: Github, C++, ML
 - 🔭 Working on: TCB & Stack modeling